 Jara had supported Salvador Allende, who had been elected president of Chile in 1970.
 But the Chilean right wing used the military to stage a coup d’état against the popularly elected Marxist on September 11, 1973.

-Allende allegedly killed himself rather than surrender (although some argue he was murdered), but many of Allende’s supporters were taken prisoner, including Jara, seen below performing a few months earlier in a July 1973 TV show.
+Allende allegedly killed himself rather than surrender (although some argue he was murdered).
+But many of Allende’s supporters were taken prisoner, including Jara.
+You may see Jara below performing a few months earlier in a July 1973 TV show.

 Jara’s Defiant Death